ErikSeewald/Eriks-Wasp-Sim/README.md

 rules.
 Not only the expiration of the validity period, but also the death of partners, leading to less than two partners, can cause a contract to be invalidated.

-(Note that the simulation only clears expired contracts from memory in discrete intervals, meaning that the GUI may show a contract with a negative "Valid for (s)" timer for a short moment.
+(Note that the simulation only clears invalid contracts from memory in discrete intervals, meaning that the GUI may show a contract with a negative "Valid for (s)" timer for a short moment.
 Such a contract is already being treated as invalid, it just has not been cleared yet.)

-(Note that the *WaspRenderMode* selection in the *Options* GUI features a mode called *IsContractPartner* that shows all partners of the currently selected wasp in green.)
+(The *WaspRenderMode* selection in the [Options-window](#options-window) features a mode called *IsContractPartner* that shows all partners of the currently selected wasp in green.)

 #### Contract types
 What follows is a short summary of the contract types that currently exist in the simulation.
 The properties shared between all contracts (e.g., validity period) are not listed again.

 1. **FoodSharingContract**: A contract that stipulates a minimum level of hunger saturation (allowance) beyond which a certain percentage of acquired food is shared between all partners.
-   - *hungerSaturationAllowance*: This negotiable parameter dictates how much food saturation a parter is allowed to have before it needs to share newly acquired foor
+   - *hungerSaturationAllowance*: This negotiable parameter dictates how much food saturation a parter is allowed to have before it needs to share newly acquired food.
-   - *sharingRate*: This negotiable parameter describes the relative amount of any new chunk of acquired foor that needs to be shared with the other partners.
+   - *sharingRate*: This negotiable parameter describes the relative amount of any new chunk of acquired food that needs to be shared with the other partners.
-   - The chunk of food that needs to be shared is divided amongst all other partners evenly.
+   - The chunk of food that needs to be shared is divided among all other partners evenly.
-2. **SwarmContract**: A contract that requires all of the involved partners to stay within a certain range of partner 1 (the first partner in the partners list - can change depending on deaths, etc.).
+2. **SwarmContract**: A contract that requires all the involved partners to stay within a certain range of partner 1 (the first partner in the partners list - can change depending on deaths, etc.).
    - *range*: When further away from partner 1 than this negotiable parameter dictates, a partner must set its current goal to be the goal of partner 1 (or its position if it currently has no goal).
    - Through this goal sharing, a sort of swarming behavior is created.